splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config-logs.rst

 Collect events
 ----------------------------------

-To collect events using the Collector, you need to add ``k8sObjects`` in your configuration file.

-This object has the following fields:
+To collect events using the Collector, you need to add ``k8sObjects`` to your configuration file.
+It has the following fields:

 * ``name``. :strong:`Required`.
 Name of the object, for example ``pods`` or ``namespaces``.